rcky844/knowledge-handbook/Chemistry/Organic Chemistry/Isomerism.md

 - **Rotates clockwise**: (+)-isomer
 - **Rotates anticlockwise**: (-)-isomer

+> [!tip]
+> Enantiomers can rotate the plane of plane-polarized light in opposite directions.

 They also have the <u>same chemical properties</u> as they have the same chemical bonds.
 They also have the <u>same standard enthalpy change of formation</u>.